Phillboard/mobul/public/docs/1-GETTING-STARTED/TERMINOLOGY.md

 ## Gift Card Terms

-### Gift Card Pool
-A collection of gift cards from a specific brand (e.g., "Amazon $10 Pool") reserved for campaign rewards.

 ### Gift Card Brand
 The retailer or brand of the gift card (Amazon, Visa, Target, Starbucks, etc.).
+Managed through the Tillo gift card API.

+### Gift Card Denomination
+The dollar amount of the gift card (e.g., $5, $10, $25, $50).
+Each brand has specific denominations available.

+### Gift Card Inventory
+The collection of gift cards available for provisioning.
+Managed as credits that are converted to actual gift cards when needed.

 ### Gift Card Code
 The unique alphanumeric code used to redeem a gift card at the brand's website or in-store.

 ### Provisioning
-The process of assigning a gift card from a pool to a specific recipient when they meet a campaign condition.
+The process of issuing a gift card to a recipient when they meet a campaign condition.
+The system calls the Tillo API to obtain a unique card code.

 ### Redemption
-When a recipient claims and uses their gift card code.
+When a recipient claims and uses their gift card code at the brand's website or store.

 ### Gift Card Status
 Lifecycle of a gift card:
-- **Available**: In pool, not assigned
-- **Reserved**: Set aside for campaign but not yet assigned
+- **Pending**: Requested but not yet provisioned
-- **Claimed**: Assigned to recipient
+- **Provisioned**: Card code obtained from Tillo
 - **Delivered**: Code sent via SMS or email
 - **Redeemed**: Recipient used the code
+- **Failed**: Provisioning failed (insufficient inventory, API error)

+### Credits
+Platform currency used to purchase gift cards.
+Agencies/clients purchase credits, which are deducted when gift cards are provisioned.

 ### Delivery Method
 How gift card codes are sent to recipients: